kkkmail/OdePackInterop/README.md

        The solver did not come back.
 ```

-If non-negativity (replacement of yInpt by y) is turned off, then the following happens:
+If non-negativity is turned off, then the following happens:

     1. MF = 23.
 ```